 Students conduct qualitative research to evaluate health communication programs, assess readability level and suitability of written health education materials, conduct content analyses, and review/critique current health communication literature.
 Prerequisites: PUBH 6430 or permission of the instructor; and PUBH 6007.

 PUBH 6435.
 Global Health Program Development and Implementation.
 2 Credits.

 Basic concepts and principles of program development and implementation including data collection methods, decision making, and problem-solving techniques.
 Application of program development techniques to specific interventions.
-Prerequisites: PUBH 6400.
+Prerequisite: PUBH 6400.

 PUBH 6436.
 Global Health Program Management and Leadership.
 2 Credits.

 Essential tools for successful project, personnel, and program management.
 Leadership and management theory; key issues in managing global health programs and projects; leadership and management skills development; use of data in management decision making; and importance of quality, supply chain, and resource management.
 Restricted to students in the MPH in global health program design, monitoring, and evaluation program.
 Prerequisites: PUBH 6400 and PUBH 6435.